ingadhoc/rancher-catalog/README.md

 This stack provides:

 * An automated nginx proxy that picks-up new Odoo web and chat ports.
+Supports Letsencrypt and alternative host names.
-* An automated postfix incoming mail proxy for Odoo that supports on stack install relayhost configuration.
+* An automated postfix outgoing mail proxy for Odoo instances that supports on stack install relayhost configuration.
 * An Aeroo reporting engine container for Odoo PDF reports.
 * An automated DNS agent for Google Cloud DNS.
 This agent creates A records for new Odoo instances.
+Using the alternative hostname feature external DNS domains are supported.
+SSL certs for the alternative domains should be able to be placed in the node /etc/letsencrypt config dirs for certbot override.

 ## AdHoc Simple Odoo Stack